 We’re all for open communication in an intimate relationship, but there are certain controversial relationship questions that might hurt or provoke your partner unnecessarily.
 You would not, for instance, ask them if they would choose you over their parents after marriage.
 Likewise, it is not a great idea to probe them over the level of intimacy they shared with their ex.
 We all have a past that we’d rather keep under wraps.

 Simon and Julia, a young couple in their early 30s, while discussing the secret of their healthy relationship pointed out that they make a lot of effort to avoid discussions that can take a toxic turn.
-“Prevention is better than cure, it is wise to avoid saying things which are controversial, or can turn so,” says Simon.
+“Prevention is better than cure, it is wise to avoid saying things which are controversial, or can turn out to be so,” says Simon.

 21 Controversial Relationship Questions On Dating And Marriage